david-perez/geckOS/doc/introduction.rst

 ============

-geckOS is a minimal embedded operating system for programmable devices that facilitates the development of applications by abstracting away interaction with the device's hardware.
+geckOS is a minimal embedded operating system for programmable devices that facilitates the development of applications by abstracting away the interaction with the device's hardware.
 It currently supports USB-enabled Silicon Labs energy-friendly 32-bit microcontrollers.